Record a salary journal - UK only

 Apprenticeship levy

-If your payroll needs to account for apprenticeship levy:
+If your payroll needs to account for the apprenticeship levy:

 7015 Apprenticeship levy - Increasing an expense code with the apprenticeship levy amount.
 This is the levy liability value on your P32.